 - International Relations Theory

-Doctoral Candidates are encouraged to apply in areas of research exploring the Tibetan Community in India, Social Movements in China, Media and Politics in China, Chinese foreign policy and International Relations theory.
+Doctoral Candidates are encouraged to apply in areas of research exploring the Tibetan Community in India, Himalayan borderlands with reference to state-making, geo-politics, identity and related concerns, Chinese foreign policy and International Relations theory.

 - Sonika Gupta & P. Sudarsan (eds) (2015) Politics and Cosmopolitanism in the Global Age, Routledge, New Delhi.